Writing the Dissertation – Summer 2021

-In this workshop, University Writing Center Director and Professor of Rhetoric & Writing Trish Roberts-Miller will discuss elements of an engaging research story, like concision and vividness, and introduce strategies for composing an effective description of what you do and why it matters.
+In this workshop, University Writing Center Director and Professor of Rhetoric & Writing Trish Roberts-Miller discusses elements of an engaging research story, like concision and vividness, and introduces strategies for composing an effective description of what you do and why it matters.

 In this one-hour workshop, the University Writing Center’s Jamie Garner will demonstrate how Zotero can make conducting research more manageable and organized.
 You will receive a basic overview of Zotero’s primary functions as well as some tips and tricks to make using it more efficient as you integrate it into your research process.